 Tulips sprout from a bulb each springtime, poking their heads through the cool soil long before the hot days of summer.
 They thrive in climates from 4 – 10 but have a stronger preference towards those cooler zones.

-You’ll find tulips available in a wide range of colors including black, purple, pink, red, white, yellow, and cream.
-There is perhaps no more stunning a sight than a springtime bride carrying a purple bridal bouquet made from tulips.
+You’ll find tulips available in a wide range of colors including black or deep purple flowers, to pink, red, white, yellow, and cream colored tulips.
+There is perhaps no more stunning a sight than a springtime bride carrying a deep purple flower bridal bouquet made from tulips.

 Favored for bright early spring color, tulips thrive in cooler climates, but can grow in zones 4-10.

 A tulip doesn’t strive to impress anyone.
 It doesn’t struggle to be different than a rose.
-It doesn’t have to.
-It is different.
+It doesn’t have to because it is different.
 And there’s room in the garden for every flower.

 Marianne Williamson, American spiritual teacher, author, and lecturer